RIT-EVT/telemetry-database/Rampup/README.md

 Save the result to a json file and show a member of the database team.
 <br>
-Remember, some CAN messages send multiple pieces of data in a single CAN message and some data is unsigned, so you need to account for that
+Remember, some CAN messages send multiple pieces of data in a single CAN message and some data is unsigned, so you need to account for that.
+If you want more information about what this means, talk to the super cool lead of the Database team for more info.

 ## You're all done!
 And with that, you have finished the rampup!
 <br>
-It is now customary to walk up to the current head of the club (Magee) and give them a big hug!
+It is now customary to walk up to the current head of the club (Magee) and give him a big hug!
+It is heavily preferred that he's busy when you do this, so don't worry if it looks like he's in an important meeting.
 <br>
 Just make sure you get checkoff and you're officially ready to start adding your own special touch to our beautiful database.